Characterization of a quantum bus between two driven qubits: Model and formalism

-In the low temperature limit $T\ll\omega_q$, the bare qubit evolves towards its ground state in the steady-state regime.
-However, for a dressed qubit, the operators $\hat{\sigma}_\pm$ no longer describe energy quanta exchange with the environment, and the system rather evolves towards a mixed state~\cite{atom-photon-interactions-book}.
-A dressed qubit ideally decays into a maximally mixed state, but as shown in Sec.~\ref{sec:characterization}, the coupling with a harmonic oscillator results in a steady state with a negative $\langle\sigma_x\rangle$.
-The interaction between the qubit and the harmonic oscillator couples the $|1,n=0\rangle$ and $|0,n=1\rangle$ states, where the second index denotes the oscillator's quantum number.
-This coupling transfers population from the $|1,n=0\rangle$ state to the $|0,n=1\rangle$ state, enforcing the negative $\langle\sigma_x\rangle$.
+In the low temperature limit $T\ll\omega_q$, the bare qubit evolves toward its ground state in the steady-state regime.
+However, for a dressed qubit, the operators $\hat{\sigma}_\pm$ no longer describe energy quanta exchange with the environment, and the system rather evolves toward a mixed state~\cite{atom-photon-interactions-book}.
+A dressed qubit ideally decays into a maximally mixed state, but as shown in Sec.~\ref{sec:characterization}, the coupling with a harmonic oscillator results in a steady state with a negative $\langle\hat{\sigma}_x\rangle$.
+The interaction between the qubit and the harmonic oscillator couples the $|1,n=0\rangle$ and $|0,n=1\rangle$ states, where the first index corresponds to the dressed qubit and the second index denotes the oscillator's quantum number.
+This coupling transfers population from the $|1,n=0\rangle$ state to the $|0,n=1\rangle$ state, enforcing the negative $\langle\hat{\sigma}_x\rangle$.